 HostGator is one of the best hosting companies which also offers domain names, website builder, SSL certificates, and much more.

 If you are planning to create a website, you will need some space where you can host/store your website.
-HostGator offers hosting services for the same.
+HostGator offers web hosting services for that.

 You will need a domain name and hosting if you want to make your website live.
 HostGator offers both of them at the same place.
-You can buy a domain name (the name of the website), and you can also buy the hosting (space to keep your website).
+You can buy a domain name (the name of the website), and you can also buy HostGator web hosting services (space to keep your website).

 Further, if you are planning to create an eCommerce website or a website that involves transactions, you will also need an SSL certificate.
 This will add HTTPS to your domain name instead of HTTP.
 HostGator provides it too.

 Lastly, if you don’t know to code, you can install WordPress on your website.
 If you don’t want to use WordPress, HostGator offers drag and drop website builder to build amazing websites.

 Types of HostGator web Hosting Offered

 The first thing that you will need is a domain name.
 But you don’t need to worry about it.
 As when you buy HostGator web hosting, you will be asked whether you want to buy a domain along with it or not.